junxit/us-congress-bills-111/metadata.md

 - 2009-06-23 — The title of the measure was amended.
 Agreed to without objection.
 - 2009-06-24 — Received in the Senate.
 - 2009-07-27 — Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 129.
+- 2009-08-06 — Measure laid before Senate by unanimous consent. (consideration: CR S9059)
+- 2009-08-06 — Passed Senate in lieu of S. 423 with an amendment by Unanimous Consent. (text as passed Senate: CR S9059)
+- 2009-08-06 — Passed/agreed to in Senate: Passed Senate in lieu of S. 423 with an amendment by Unanimous Consent.(text as passed Senate: CR S9059)
+- 2009-08-06 — See also S.423.
+- 2009-08-06 — Senate struck all after the Enacting Clause and substituted the language of S. 423.